Made from Scratch: Accordion Album

 - 10 mm brads (color of choice)

 A "How-To Project" is a step-by-step eCourse that you can complete at your own pace.
 Comprised of video or audio files, PDF downloads, supply lists, and more, these eCourses take the guesswork out of planning and completing a creative project.
+This classroom will be available for access and download in your account until January 31, 2015.

 Just follow the instructor's lead, add your own creativity and perspective, and then upload your finished project to the private gallery included in the online classroom.